 Board of Directors

 Vicki has been a Jackson County Mental Health America Board Member and President of the Board since 2004.
-She has lived in Jackson County since 1998 with her late husband Craig and has worked at Schneck Medical Center since 1997.
-Vicki has been a registered nurse for over 30 years, has obtained her MSN, and now enjoys nursing more than ever.
-She feels that being a part of MHA has enhanced her life in many ways and that the MHA clients are wonderful to work with.
-Vicki states, "MHA serves a wonderful mission of bringing joy to the lives of people that could so easily be forgotten.
-The Board of MHA is focused on improving the lives of those we serve.
+She has lived in Jackson County since 1998 and is married to Bob Poynter.
+Vicki is retired from Schneck Medical Center.
+Vicki was a registered nurse for over 30 years, and was serving as Chief Nursing Officer when she retired.
+She feels that being a part of MHAJC has enhanced her life in many ways and that the MHAJC clients are wonderful to work with.
+Vicki states, "MHAJC serves a wonderful mission of bringing joy to the lives of people that could so easily be forgotten.
+The Board of MHAJC is focused on improving the lives of those we serve.
 We appreciate the support of the United Way so much!"

 Carolyn Bruce, Treasurer

 Carolyn joined the MHAJC in 2000 and has served as treasurer for most of those years.
 She became interested in mental health due to mental health issues on her mother's side of the family.
 She worked as a teaching assistant for 15 years in the Seymour School District and spent 8 years in retail.
 She presently is the Health Educator at the Jackson County Health Dept. She is married to Leonard Bruce and they have 2 sons and 3 grandchildren.
 They are members of Central Christian Church.